jbogard/bulk-writer/README.md

             |       |         |       |         |       |         |        |
             =========         =========         =========         ==========

-Using Bulk Writer, data is *pulled* through the Pipeline by the `EnumerableDataWriter` class.
+Using Bulk Writer, data is *pulled* through the Pipeline.

     =========         =========         =========         ==========
     |       |         |       |         |       |         |        |